Poetry Over the Years: The Highlights

 That other school had too many enemies,

-but I've escaped them now and I have no worries.
+But I've escaped them now and I have no worries.

 The teachers here have taught me so much